mlswg/wg-materials/interim-2018-09/README.md

 Attendees should also note the [agenda](agenda.md) (still TBD), as some topics will be considered out-of-scope for this meeting.

-* Register for the meeting:TBD (closes XX August 2018).
+* Register for the meeting: 27 August 2018.

 ## Schedule and Agenda